jochasinga/super-fat/README.md

 + Inresponsiveness of the chatbox on horizontal browser resize.
 + When run on `localhost:3000`, only one user is allowed to logged in.
 Once I logged in from another browser (or another tab) on the same computer, my last session just logged out.
 The idea is to stream the messages from the chat through the server and broadcast to other clients, including the arduino-powered Furby without the need for a persistent database (is it possible?!)
-[Marcus Willock](https://github.com/crazcalm "crazcalm") and I had a look at [Johny-five](https://github.com/rwaldron/johnny-five "Johny-five") Javascript-arduino library for Nodebots.
+[crazcalm](https://github.com/crazcalm "Marcus Willock") and I had a look at [Johny-five](https://github.com/rwaldron/johnny-five "Johny-five") Javascript-arduino library for Nodebots.
 Will look into it more.

 **08/29/14:**
 The chat app is done (pretty) much.
 Plan is to get rid of all the routes and make it single-paged with the chat box right on the home page for easy demo.
 I have  done some studies on Meteor's DDP (Distributed Data Protocol).
 It's simple JSON I/O. Wonder if that could be easy enough to communicate with the Arduino.